BitopanBaishya/RISC-V-SoC-Tapeout-Program-2025---Week-5/README.md

 # Week 5: OpenROAD Flow Setup and Floorplan + Placement

-The focus of this week is to understand Physical Design, Floorplanning, Placement, and then getting introduced to OpenROAD and running the scripts for Floorplanning and Placement.
+The focus of this week is to step into the physical design phase of the VSDBabySoC and understand how a synthesized netlist is transformed into a real, manufacturable layout.
+We begin by exploring the fundamentals of floorplanning—defining the chip’s physical boundaries, setting core utilization, choosing aspect ratios, and planning macro and I/O placement.
+Next, we study placement, where standard cells are arranged to optimize timing, wirelength, and congestion.
+This week also introduces the OpenROAD Flow Scripts (ORFS), covering their structure, key tools, and the process of setting up and running the flow for floorplanning and placement.
+Through installation, debugging, and hands-on execution of the flow, Week 5 establishes the foundation for routing, timing closure, and full RTL-to-GDS implementation in the upcoming stages.

 ---